Fried planks of breaded Eggplant, fanned with melted mozzarella and topped with homemade tomato sauce. This is my favorite Eggplant Parm recipe.

 There’s a number of variables to making your own eggplant parm recipe so I wanted to review some of those choices and why I made them.
 Consider some of these options as you make your own recipe.

 The first decision to make is if you want classic layered lasagne style eggplant parm or not.
 Personally, I’m not going through the effort of breading and frying something, then dousing it in sauce and baking it.
 That’s how you get soggy eggplant parm.
 Not to say it’s not delicious or that I wouldn’t eat it!

 I found a bunch of photos of stacked eggplant parm.
-This style is usually found in italian-american restaurants that want to create a fancy Insta-worthy presentation.
-In reality, it’s logistically annoying to eat.
+This style is usually found in Italian-American restaurants that want to create a fancy Insta-worthy presentation.
+Logistically, this is annoying to eat.
 Please don’t stack your eggplant like this.

 Should your eggplant be cut in to rounds or planks?
 Rounds are easier to cut.
 Planks are more pleasing on the plate and give you more surface area for the breading and cheese.
 To cut planks, slice off the top and bottom of the eggplant, stand it up on it’s bottom, and slice down.
 You should get 6-8 1/4” – 3/8” planks per eggplant.

 Should you salt your eggplant?
 YES.
 I recently came across an article that says the bitterness we salt eggplant to remove has been bred out of the eggplant.
 True or not, I find eggplant is still a little bitter and the salting helps (maybe it’s a regional thing).
 More importantly though, we salt eggplant to extract excess moisture.
 Extracting moisture means the eggplant is going to fry better; resulting in better cooking and a more pleasing mouth feel.
 You really want to reduce the amount of water in your ingredients any time you’re cooking with oil.